lzubiaur/debugconsole/README.md

 python tcprelay.py 8080
 ```
 ## Adding new commands
-By now the console has only one simple but quite useful command to remolty update sprite-sheets.
+By now the console has only one simple but quite useful command to remotely update sprite-sheets.

 ```
 ./concli.py --plist ../path-to-your-file.plist